 The Gardner Brothers were known for their fast ships, which were used as privateers and slavers.
 They built the Venus, which was the subject of a federal investigation and earned the Gardner Brothers lots of publicity.

 An account of the Gardner Brothers shipyard is preserved in the writings of an eighteen year-old slave who worked for the company.
-This young man grew up to achieve international recognition as the abolitionist writer and orator, Frederick Douglas, the most prominent African-American of the nineteenth century.
-Douglas writes that competition for jobs in the Baltimore shipyards of the 1830's erupted into bloodshed between the young English and Irish immigrants, and the free and indentured blacks.
+This young man grew up to achieve international recognition as the abolitionist writer and orator, Frederick Douglass, the most prominent African-American of the nineteenth century.
+Douglass writes that competition for jobs in the Baltimore shipyards of the 1830's erupted into bloodshed between the young English and Irish immigrants, and the free and indentured blacks.

-Douglas carried a scar on his cheek, which he received in a shipyard brawl.
+Douglass carried a scar on his cheek, which he received in a shipyard brawl.

 The Frolic was built to carry opium from Bombay for sale in Canton.
 Though banned by the Chinese government and technically illegal, the opium trade was a profitable venture for British and American shipping interests.